Doctoral Gear 101

 Step 1: Order early!!

-Doctoral cap and gown purchase orders are 15% off from February 21st - February 23rd.
+Doctoral cap and gown purchase orders are 10% off from October 2 - 4.
+Members save an extra 5% for a total of 15%!

 Save yourself money and stress by taking care of this ASAP.